-Specialist treatment services are available for individuals who have the most severe or complex symptoms of OCD and need to work with expert professionals or in intensive settings.
-They bring together professionals with experience in treating anxiety disorders, including OCD, and often in very severe forms.
+Tertiary/specialist treatment is the highest level of care available through the NHS stepped-care model.
+Specialist services are available for individuals who have the most severe or complex symptoms of OCD or a related condition and need to work with expert professionals or in intensive settings.

-While the treatment they offer doesn’t differ from other levels, these services specialise in working with people who have the most difficulty taking part in therapy.
-There are a number of national services for adults and children, and a few different options around how to get a referral and secure funding for the treatment.
+While the actual treatments these services offer do not differ from those offered at other levels within the NHS, these services bring together professionals with specialised experience in treating anxiety disorders, including OCD, and often in very severe forms.
+There are a number of national services for adults and children, and a few different options around how to get a referral and secure funding for this type of treatment.

 Treatment options at this level